FAIL: The Cold Calling Pitch on Cold Calling

 - Him: But more leads wouldn't hurt, right?

-- Me: They do if you have more requests for services than time to provide them.
+- Me: They do if I have more requests for services than time to provide them.

 - Him: Oh really.
 How do you manage that?